-- 4. The CSE has made a determination that the student's misconduct was not related to the student's disability; - 5.
-The School District obtains a court order authorizing the suspension; - 6.
-The disciplinary charges involve the carrying of a weapon to school or a school function or the knowing possession, use or sale of illegal drugs at school or a school function; - 7.
+- 1. The CSE has made a determination that the student's misconduct was not related to the student's disability unless the conduct involved weapons, drugs, or serious bodily injury; - 2.
+The School District obtains a court order authorizing the suspension; - 3.
+The disciplinary charges involve the carrying of a weapon to school or a school function, the knowing possession, use or sale of illegal drugs at school or a school function or conduct which involved a serious bodily injury; - 4.
 The parent or student 18 years of age or older gives their consent, in writing.

-In determining a disciplinary outcome, a §3214 Hearing Officer and/or decision making authority may not consider incidents in the past anecdotal record of a student with a disability under §504/Title II ADA and/or IDEA, or suspected of being disabled unless there has been a negative manifestation determination regarding such incident(s) by the §504 Team or CSE, respectively.
+In determining a disciplinary outcome, a §3214 Hearing Officer and/or decision-making authority may not consider incidents in the past anecdotal record of a student with a disability under §504/Title II ADA and/or IDEA, or suspected of being disabled unless there has been a negative manifestation determination regarding such incident(s) by the §504 Team or CSE, respectively.

-Suspensions for Misconduct Involving Weapons and/or Drugs
+Suspensions for Misconduct Involving Weapons and/or Drugs and/or Serious Bodily Injury

-A student classified or deemed to be known as having an educational disability under IDEA may be suspended and placed in an interim alternative educational setting for up to forty-five (45) days (less if the discipline is for a non-disabled student would be less), if the student carries a weapon to school or a school function, or knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance while at school or a school function.
+A student classified or deemed to be known as having an educational disability under IDEA may be suspended and placed in an interim alternative educational setting for up to forty-five (45) days (less if the discipline is for a non-disabled student would be less), if the student carries a weapon to school or a school function, or knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance while at school or a school function or engages in conduct constituting a serious bodily injury.

-- 1. In accordance with law, the term weapon means a weapon, device, instrument, material or substance, animate or inanimate, that is used for, or is readily capable of causing death or serious bodily injury, except that such term does not include a pocket knife with a blade of less than 2-1/2 inches in length. - 2.
-In accordance with law, the term illegal drugs means controlled substances but not those legally possessed or used under the supervision of a licensed health care professional or other permitted authority under the Federal Controlled Substances Act or under any other provision of Federal law.
-Controlled substances are drugs and other substances identified under schedules set forth in applicable Federal law provisions.
+- 1. In accordance with law, the term weapon means a weapon, device, instrument, material or substance, animate or inanimate, that is used for, or is readily capable of causing death or serious bodily injury, except that such term does not include a pocketknife with a blade of less than 2-1/2 inches in length. - 2.
+In accordance with law, the term illegal drugs means controlled substances but not those legally possessed or used under the supervision of a licensed healthcare professional or other permitted authority under the Federal Controlled Substances Act or under any other provision of Federal law.
+Controlled substances are drugs and other substances identified under schedules set forth in applicable Federal law provisions. - 3.
+In accordance with law, the term "Serious Bodily Injury" means bodily injury which involves a substantial risk of death, extreme physical pain, protracted and obvious disfigurement or protracted loss or impairment of the function of a bodily member, organ or mental faculty.